 - Angela Duong, Northern Utah real estate agent, in her article 13 Things Buyers Need to Know in a Seller’s Market, has some good tips, like staying flexible and creative.
 Thinking outside the box can help you win in a competitive situation.

 - In his article Buying a Home in a Seller’s Market, Kyle Hiscock, real estate agent in Rochester NY, points out several considerations buyers should make to help them decide whether buying a home during a sellers market makes sense.

 What about cash offers?
 It’s true, sometimes you’ll get beat out by a cash offer.
 But not always.
 It depends on the offer and the situation.
-The cash offer, as long as it’s within the seller’s expected price range, will be the winner.
+As long as it’s within the seller’s expected price range, the cash offer will often be the winner.
 Everyone has different motivations, and they all play out in the negotiations.

 - Joe Samson, Calgary real estate agent, explains that if you’re serious about buying a home in this market, you’ll need to consider getting a mortgage pre-approval, in his article, Reasons Why You Need A Mortgage Pre-Approval

 - Tony Mariotti, mortgage lender and founder of RubyHome, explains the difference between a mortgage pre-approval and a pre-qualification, and why a buyer will be at an advantage with a pre-approval in his article, Mortgage Commitment Letter: How to Seal the Deal